testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 4.
 Write the tests before **or during** the code, not after the fact

 :white_check_mark: **Do:** On the benefit of having the tests written early.
 We have worked hard for DX so these tests can be a coding companion, empower the dev as she codes.
 You just spent 3 hours coding, achieved great new feature or part of it, not writing a test now means your work can get broken in the next 2-3 days of development.
 You lose the anti-regression perks that tests bring.
 Interchangeably, 2-3 tests can secure this work and alarm when this new features are broken.
-You may also consider writing some tests before the code as being advocate by TDD
+You may also consider writing some tests before the code as being advocate by TDD.
+Unlike the extremist TDD

 Rock climbing, secure